k0nze/body_fat_calculator/README.md

 Implementation of a calculator to calculate your body fat by using the caliper 3-point method in jQuery.

 The calculations are done with [Jackson & Pollock formula](https://de.wikipedia.org/wiki/Calipometrie).

+You can find a running version under <http://bodyfat.konze.org>